Sedition Act 1661: Other offences

 Besides treason, the 1661 act created other offences designed to protect the national security.
 These offences required the evidence of two witnesses or a confession, and had to be prosecuted within six months of the offence being committed.
 The king had to personally authorise a prosecution.

 Anyone who in speech or writing called the King a heretic or papist, or who incited "hatred or dislike of the Person of His Majestie or the established Government" was to be disqualified from holding any public, military or ecclesiastical office (but could keep his peerage).
 This measure was expressed only to last during the King's lifetime.

 A permanent offence (until it was repealed) was committed by any person who claimed (in writing or in speech) that the Long Parliament had not been dissolved, or that anyone had a duty to obey an oath to change the government, or that Parliament could legislate without the king's assent.

 Other provisions

 The act declared that the Solemn League and Covenant was null and void.
 It also preserved Parliament's privilege of free speech, and the right of a peer to be tried in the House of Lords.

 A peer who was convicted of any offence under the act was to be disqualified from sitting in the House of Lords, unless pardoned (although he would keep his title).

 Repeal

-Sections 1 and 2 of the act were repealed on 28 January 1863 by section 1 of, and the schedule to, the Statute Law Revision Act 1863.
+Sections 1 and 2 of the act were repealed by section 1 of, and the schedule to, the Statute Law Revision Act 1863 (26 & 27 Vict. c.
+125), which came into force on 28 July 1863.

 There were some other repeals over the years, and then the whole act, so far as unrepealed, was repealed by section 13(2) of, and part I of schedule 4 to, the Criminal Law Act 1967.